deeploy-ml/deeploy/README.md

 5. A remote storage bucket (Optional, see [Remote S3](#remote-s3)
     1. An AWS S3 bucket & AWS sericeaccount access keys with read/write access to the bucket.
     2. A Google Cloud Storage bucket & GCP serviceaccount with read/write access to the bucket.
+6. An email server.
+The email server is required to send registration invitation to Deeploy.
+This is also used to create the initial admin account on Deeploy.

 ## Installation
 ### 1. Structure the database